TERMS & CONDITIONS

 3.19 Organisations can enter as many categories as they like.

-3.20 Sponsors cannot enter the category they are sponsoring.
+3.20 A Sponsor cannot enter the category they are sponsoring.

-3.22 The winners of the awards may state in advertising, promotional material and on their stationery that they are a winner, but this must make it clear which category and the year in which they won.
+3.22 Winners may state in advertising, promotional material and stationery that they are a winner, but this must make clear which category and the year in which they won.

-3.23 The Irish Sport Industry Awards and all its Intellectual Property remains the sole copyright the Federation and is a solely owned trading entity of Irish Sport Matters limited all rights reserved.
+3.23 The Irish Sport Industry Awards and all its Intellectual Property remain the sole copyright of the Federation and is a solely owned trading entity of Irish Sport Matters Limited.
+All rights reserved.

 4. Attendance at the Award Ceremony

-4.2 All shortlisted organisations will receive a maximum of two complimentary tickets to the Awards event, whether they are shortlisted for one or more than one Award.
+4.2 All shortlisted organisations will receive a maximum of two complimentary tickets to the Awards event, whether shortlisted for one or more Awards.
 These tickets are non-transferable and hold no monetary value.

-4.3 The Attendees are personally responsible for their personal arrangements and expenses including travel, hospitality and accommodation relating to the Awards Ceremony.
+4.3 Attendees are personally responsible for their own travel, hospitality and accommodation expenses relating to the Awards Ceremony.

-4.4 If any of the Attendees is using car parking facilities at the Venue, the Attendees do this entirely at their own risk and in accordance with the Venue’s own terms.
+4.4 Attendees using car parking facilities at the Venue do so entirely at their own risk and in accordance with the Venue’s own terms.

-4.5 The Organiser reserves the right to refuse admission to the Award Ceremony and/or remove from the Venue any Attendees, whose conduct is likely to affect other Attendees and their enjoyment of the Award Ceremony and/or, in Our reasonable opinion are acting under the influence of alcohol or drugs, and/or who use threatening, abusive and insulting words or behaviour towards Us or other Attendees.
+4.5 The Organiser reserves the right to refuse admission to or remove from the Venue any Attendees whose conduct is likely to affect other Attendees, or who are, in the Organiser’s reasonable opinion, acting under the influence of alcohol or drugs, or who use threatening, abusive or insulting words or behaviour.

-4.6 The applicant agrees that should they be shortlisted for an Award they will provide a representative to attend the award ceremony to accept the trophy in the event they are successful.
+4.6 The applicant agrees that, should they be shortlisted, they will provide a representative to attend the Award Ceremony to accept the trophy in the event they are successful.

-4.9 If the applicant wins an award, it grants permission to the organisers to use any photographs, video, sound, written or other material as it sees fit and without restriction.
+4.9 If the applicant wins an award, they grant permission to the Organisers to use any photographs, video, sound, written or other material as they see fit and without restriction.

 5. Limitation of Liability and Cancellations